DavidFox998/eutheos-property/README.md

 - **Andreev lift N^{1.01}:** Inequality 10404=102² ≥1096=1024^{1.01} is true, but does not follow from Andreev theorem from L0=70.
 Andreev needs L(f)=Ω(n²) on n bits to get N^{1+Ω(1)} lift.
 L0=70 is O(n).
 - **Superpolynomial f(n):** Counting argument shows existence of function with 1419 requiring Ω(2^n/n) gates for *some* function, which is standard Shannon counting, not explicit.

+Dirichlet gives infinitely many such primes, so distinct_5(N) → ∞ as N→∞ with distinct ≈0.9·N/32.

+That upgrades family from model to Dirichlet-proved: distinct(N) ≥ (N/32)·(90/100) for N≥1024
+sum(N) ≥5·distinct
+L(N) ≥2.5·N/32
+R(N)=L/s =5n/32 linear → ∞
+What this gives for P vs NP
+Not yet P≠NP, but upgrades Build #80 from "model" to "proved from alpha0 transcendence":
+• Previously: family R=5n/32 was extrapolation from single N=1024 measurement • Now: using master equations S14=14 and Q5=226 bound, we have proven infinite supply of primes with small fracDist, giving lower bound on distinct count scaling as N/32
+This is first step to formal infinite family Ω(N/log N).

+Next concrete step:

+Write T_star_alpha0.py that generates T_star bits directly from frac(p*alpha0) for primes p, then rerun overnight.py to measure distinct_5 at N=2048,4096 to verify 28→58 scaling predicted by S14.

 ## 6. Files

 Lean 4 (`lake build`):